Ten Stupid Things

 Especially 4x4 with large tires should have lower crawl ratio than 4WD vehicles with stock tires.

 Every gear ratio involved subsequently boosts the final torque output.
-This engine produces 200 lbs./ft. of torque - transmission and transfer case multiply it to 3064 lbs./ft. (was 2084 before) and the differentials boost it further so that each wheel receives a stunning 3493 lbs./ft. of torque (was 2141 lbs./ft. before).
+This engine produces 200 lbs./ft. of torque - transmission and transfer case multiply it to 3064 lbs./ft. (it was 2084 lbs/ft without the lower gears) and the differentials boost it further so that each wheel receives a stunning 3493 lbs./ft. of torque (it was 2141 lbs/ft lbs./ft. without the lower gears).
 So, substantially lower crawl ratio for rock crawling makes much more torque available at the wheels.

 By the same factor the torque increased the vehicle's crawl speed went down.
-Good for more control in difficult off-road situations.
+Going really slow is good for more control in difficult off-road situations.

 The "pumpkins" in the picture above are the axle differentials.